mtclinton/redparser/README.md

 ## Usage

-Run `util.py` as a Python script, passing as the log file as the last argument to utilize the mmap library for fast searches or push the log file to memory for the util to read if from stdin.
+Run `util.py` as a Python script, passing the log file as the last argument to utilize the mmap library for fast searches or push the log file to memory for the util to read log file from stdin.

 Example: